We are here to help you with the Disability Tax Credit (DTC) and the Registered Disability Savings Plan (RDSP)!

 Inclusion Alberta strongly encourages all individuals with developmental disabilities to apply for the Disability Tax Credit (DTC) and start a Registered Disability Savings Plan (RDSP).
 They are two important tools that can provide short-term and long-term financial benefits.

-Our RDSP/DTC Coordinator, Diane Ellis, is available for group workshops and individual meetings throughout the province both virtually and in-person.
+Our RDSP/DTC Coordinator is available for group workshops and individual meetings throughout the province both virtually and in-person.
+These services are available free of charge.
 We can help with:

 - Applying for the Disability Tax Credit